GabLeRoux/gableroux.com/_posts/2016-03-30-letsencrypt-saglacio.md

 I'll jump straight to what's interesting; What are the steps to have a fully working and valid free https certificate on a website behind `nginx` and how to get a nice score on [ssltest][ssltest].

-Most of the things needed to get started are described on [Let’s Encrypt getting started page][getting-started] along with most up to date informations.
+Most of the things needed to get started are described on [Let’s Encrypt getting started page][getting-started] along with most up to date information.

-Have a look to [Get HTTPS for free! on github][gethttpsforfree] which shows you what happens in the background when using the client.
+Have a look to [Get HTTPS for free! on Github][gethttpsforfree] which shows you what happens in the background when using the client.
 Everything is client side!

-### Install letsencrypt
+### Install Letsencrypt

-Grab letsencrypt official client on your server this way:
+Grab Letsencrypt official client on your server this way:

 {% highlight bash %}
 git clone https://github.com/letsencrypt/letsencrypt